sighingnow/jekyll-gitbook/_pages/Digital.md

 1. You received an admin credentials to configure in Management Portal and Webex Connect.
 2. You received the WhatsApp number associated with your tenant.
 3. You have successfully completed the previous Lab **Preconfiguration**
-4. **Note**: WhatsApp Numbers cannot be procured directly from the WxCC integrated Webex Connect tenant.
+4. **Note**: WhatsApp Numbers cannot be procured directly from the Webex Contact Center integrated Webex Connect tenant.
 For production use, please note that customers will have to work with Partners to go through a procurement process to enable WhatsApp and get numbers assigned to the tenant.

 # Lab Section